-- a.
-Marketing programs on the Orange County website. - b.
-Working with community and charity organizations to communicate programs, such as the United Way of Central Florida. - c.
-Seeking feedback from the County's many advisory boards. - d.
-Orange TV and other media sources. - e.
-Mayor's weekly press conferences. - f.
+- 1. Marketing programs on the Orange County website. - 2.
+Working with community and charity organizations to communicate programs, such as the United Way of Central Florida, - 3.
+Seeking feedback from the County's many advisory boards. - 4.
+Orange TV and other media sources. - 5.
+Mayor's weekly press conferences. - 6.
 Board of County Commissioner Meetings.

-c) Access and Distribution
+C. Access and Distribution

-- a.
-Orange County will target the access of the programs being offered.
+- 1. Orange County will target the access of the programs being offered.
 Some of the programs will be available for electronic submission and others will be in person submissions.
-Systems will be developed to reach as many residents in need for a particular program. - b.
-The County will be using established community organizations to run many of the social services programs to better target those in need. - c.
+Systems will be developed to reach as many residents as possible in need for a particular program. - 2.
+The County will be using established community organizations to run many of the social services programs to better target those in need. - 3.
 The County will contract with private providers for business assistance and other programs to provide the necessary resources for access and distribution of resources.